utopia-rise/godot-kotlin-jvm/docs/src/doc/api-differences.md

 ```

 ## Enums and constants
 Godot enums are mapped to Kotlin enums, the generated enum exposes a `value` property that represents the value in Godot.
-Constants in Godot classes that represent an enum value (such as `Node.PAUSE_MODE_INHERIT`) are not present in this binding, please use the generated enum instead (`Node.PauseMode.INHERIT`).
+Constants in Godot classes that represent an enum value (such as `Node.PAUSE_MODE_INHERIT`) are not present in this module, please use the generated enum instead (`Node.PauseMode.INHERIT`).

 ## Signals and exposed methods
-In GDScript, signals and methods can have any number of arguments, this is not possible in Kotlin as it is a statically typed language.
-At the moment, you can create signals and expose methods to Godot with at most 10 parameters.
+In GDScript, signals can have any number of arguments, this is not possible in Kotlin as it is a statically typed language.
+At the moment, you can create signals and expose them to Godot with at most 10 parameters.

 Additionally, signals are mapped to properties of type `Signal` and must start with a prefix `signal` (check [Signals](user-guide/signals.md) section for more details).
-The prefix is dropped during registration, so the signal `signalReverseChanged` is known in Godot as `reverseChanged`.
+The prefix is dropped during registration and converted to snake_case, so the signal `signalReverseChanged` is known in Godot as `reverse_changed`.
 This is done to avoid naming conflicts with other members of a class.
 There is no signal type in GDScript, signals are only referenced by name so they can have the same name as methods and/or properties in the same class.

 ## Renamed symbols
 To avoid confusion and conflict with Kotlin types, the following Godot symbols are renamed.